softwarespot/jquery-handlebars/README.md

 #### Example

-An example of overwriting the default options of the plugin.
+An example of overwriting the default options of the plugin using `$.fn.handlebars`.

 ```javascript
     $.fn.handlebars.delete_compiled = false;